A novel by Todd R. Lockwood

 I’m frozen in place, trying to sort this out.
 The smell of asparagus pee is wafting up from my jeans.
 I can’t very well grab my jacket and run.
 The glass of wine I ordered is sitting there.
 That would make no sense.

 I go for broke.
-I mount the barstool and immediately say, “You wouldn’t believe what just happened to me.”
+I mount the barstool and say to the woman, “You wouldn’t believe what just happened to me.”

 “Try me,” she replies.